Djaferbenchadi/Djaferbenchadi/README.md

 I'm happy to connect with you, here's some things about me:

-- 👀 I’m interested in Pattern Recognition and Medical Images
+- 👀 I’m interested in Pattern Recognition

 - 🌱 I’m currently learning about Data and Artificial intelligence